Disclosures vs Reporting

 Under the policy UVic commits to:

-Anyone who wants to make a disclosure, or receive detailed information about the reporting options (including process maps and detailed guides on the rights of both complainants and respondents) should contact the sexualized violence resource office in Equity and Human Rights to book a virtual or in-person appointment.
+Anyone who wants to make a Disclosure, or receive detailed information about the reporting options (including process maps and detailed guides on the rights of both Complainants and Respondents) should contact the Sexualized Violence Resource Office at 250-721-8021 or email to book a virtual or in-person appointment.
+You are welcome to bring a support person to any meeting.
+In the case of faculty or staff, this may include a colleague or union steward.